ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    Organizational Domain:  The domain that was registered with a domain
       name registrar.
+In the absence of more accurate methods, heuristics are used to determine this, since it is not always the

+Gustafsson (ed), et al.    Expires 7 May 2021                   [Page 7]

+Internet-Draft                  DMARCbis                   November 2020

-In the absence of more accurate methods, heuristics are used to determine this, since it is not always the case that the registered domain name is simply a top-level DNS domain plus one component (e.g., "example.com", where "com" is a top-level domain).
+      case that the registered domain name is simply a top-level DNS domain plus one component (e.g., "example.com", where "com" is a top-level domain).
 The Organizational Domain is determined by applying the algorithm found in Section 3.2.

-Gustafsson (ed), et al.    Expires 1 May 2021                   [Page 8]

-Internet-Draft                  DMARCbis                    October 2020

    Report Receiver:  An operator that receives reports from another
       operator implementing the reporting mechanism described in this